Diana Penty: Off-screen work

 Inspired by her character in Lucknow Central, Penty volunteered for an NGO in 2017.
 She also supports a number of causes.
 In 2020, she provides safety gear to Mumbai police amid the COVID-19 pandemic and additionally collaborated with Ketto India for the initiative #EveryLifeMatters, to help provide relief and financial support during the crisis.

 Penty made her Cannes Film Festival debut in 2019 and has subsequently appeared on the red carpet the following years.
 She has ramp walked at the Lakme Fashion Week.
 She has been cover model for several magazines including Vogue, Elle, Verve, Women's Health India, Grazia India and Femina among others.

 Penty has been very vocal on various issues.
 Praising the #MeToo movement, she said, "I am proud that the #MeToo movement has kick-started.
 It is commendable that women are coming out and bringing light to the issues which they went through in the past.
 It takes a lot of courage."

 Controversy

 During Happy Bhag Jayegi musical event in 2016, Mika Singh cracked a joke on Penty's surname, that did not go well with her.
 After much prodding, the actress opened up on the matter and said, "I don’t find these jokes funny.
 I don’t even understand how people laugh at such comments."

+Personal life

+Penty has been in a relationship with diamond merchant Harsh Sagar, since 2013.